-Times University Ranking 2014
+Times University Ranking (THE) - Top 10 Universities

 For the third year in a row, the California Institute of Technology has been rated the world's No. 1 university in the Times Higher Education world university ranking 2014, followed by Harvard University and Oxford University (both tied for the 2nd place globally).
 Of the top 20 schools, 15 are from the United States.